aexol-studio/config-maker/Readme.md

 **2.** Decoders

-**`decoders`** - are only needed when a value is of a different type than that string, but we want to encode it in the config.
+They are only needed when a value is of a different type than that string, but we want to encode it in the config.

 ```ts